 Careers for hospital receptionists are available all over the U.S.A.
-The U.S. Bureau of Labor Statistics predicts that there will be a 10% growth in jobs for receptionists from 2014-2024, which is faster than average for all occupations.
+The U.S. Bureau of Labor Statistics predicts that there will be a 9% growth in jobs for receptionists from 2016-2026, which is as fast as average for all occupations.
 Advancement opportunities and promotions are available to become a secretary or administrative assistant.
-The median wage of a hospital receptionist is around $27,300 as of May 2015.
+The median wage of a receptionist is around $28,390 as of May 2017.

 Alternate Career Options

 Secretary and Administrative Assistant

 With a high school diploma, many secretaries and administrative assistants learn their skills on the job; medical or legal secretaries may require additional training pertaining to their industry's terminologies.
-From 2014-2024, these workers in general could expect an average employment increase of 3%, the BLS said.
+From 2016-2026, these workers in general could expect an employment decrease of 5%, the BLS said.
 During that same decade, the demand for medical secretaries would be much faster than average, with 22% growth expected.
 The median annual salary overall for secretaries and administrative assistants was $37,870, the BLS reported, with individuals employed by the government earning the top wages.

 Information clerks may secure positions providing information to customers, maintaining records and collecting information with just a high school diploma, although some specialties may prefer applicants with some college courses.
 Little or no change in the number of available jobs, from 2016-2026, was predicted by the BLS, with just 3% growth projected.
 In 2017, the BLS reported an annual median wage of $33,680 for these clerks.